orstavik/cloudflare-tutorial/docs/newChapters/the_law/1_WhatIs_HigherOrderFunctions.md

 const x = myRegulatorFunction(1, 2, 3);
 ```

-Note: regulator hofs can also:
- * produce *additional* output values/functions and
+**Note:** As will become clear in the coming tutorails, FunFunFuns:
+1. often produce *extra* outputs such as functions, promises, values *in addition to* the regulator function, and
- * produce a *list of* output functions from an equivalent list of input functions.
+2. can just output a **list of regulator functions** from an equivalent **list of original, input functions**.

-However, once the concept becomes clear, these added abilities will make more sense.

 ## WhatIs: regulate (i)? observe